LaunchCodeEducation/java-web-development/src/chapters/sql-part1/exercises.rst

 ======================

-In order to practice SQL commands, you must first set up a new database (model) in MySQLWorkbench.
+In order to practice SQL commands, you must first set up a new database (model) in MySQL Workbench.
 In the program, each new model is called a *schema*.

 #.
-Open MySQLWorkbench and open a connection.
-You may be prompted once or twice
+Open MySQL Workbench and open a connection.
+You may be prompted once or
-   for passwords, depending on how you set up your root.
+   twice for passwords, depending on how you set up your root.

    .. figure:: ./figures/mswHomeScreen.png
-      :alt: MySQLWorkbench home screen.
+      :alt: MySQL Workbench home screen.
       :scale: 60%

 #.
 Click on the *Create New Schema* button and give the database a distinctive